The key to successful new year’s resolutions

 Indeed, there are many types of resolutions that can only be successful with help.
 From plans to renovate the house to a resolution to find a new job, often we need experienced assistance.
 Such resolutions and a desire to improve certain areas of our lives, however, are often only a small part of what we need to address.

 If you or someone you know is suffering from stress, some form of anxiety, or depression, you may find that an attempt to deal with these issues will prove far more beneficial and far-reaching than any typical New Year’s resolution.
-Working with a psychologist as you receive cognitive-behavioural therapy can help identify underlying patterns of behaviour, and negative thoughts and feelings.
+Working with a psychologist can help you identify underlying patterns of behaviour, and negative thoughts and feelings.
 Then you can begin to focus on establishing more positive, helpful responses to the difficulties that you experience.

 Set Manageable Goals